honeybadgerofdoom/blank_web_app/reports/UserStories.md

 - Test if the user can see their statistics update on their profile
 - Test if the user can see other user’s statistics update on their profile
 - Test to see if the database is updating with all information

+### Quit the game
+#### Description
+As a user, I can quit the game at any time.
+#### Conversation
+The game will have an option to quit the game at any time.
+#### Tests
+- Test that when a user quits the game, they can not revist the game
+- Test that when a user quits the game, it doesn't quit any other game they are playing
+- Test that when a user quits the game, it is stored in the database as an abandon game
+- Test that
+- Test that

+### View the Rules
+#### Description
+As a user, I can view the rules at any time.
+#### Conversation
+Chess has many rules on what is allowed.
+The player will be able to access these rules the entire they are playing the game.
+#### Tests
+- Test that a user can view the rules while playing the game
+- Test that a user can view the rules before playing a game
+- Test that when a user views the rules, it does not disrupt the game
+- Test that
+- Test that